Secure, affordable international money transfers to 13 countries in Latin America and Asia

 - Credit cards.
-Whether you want a basic credit card or one with a whole host of added extras, Wells Fargo can help.
+Whether you want a basic credit card or one with added extras, Wells Fargo can help.

 - Debit and prepaid cards.
-Wells Fargo’s debit and prepaid cards allow you to take charge of your finances and manage a wide range of payments.
+Wells Fargo’s debit and prepaid cards allow you to take charge of your finances to manage a wide range of payments.

 - Mortgage loans.
-Own your next home sooner and enjoy a wide range of flexible loan features.
+Own your next home sooner through a wide range of flexible loan features.

 - Other loans.
-Wells Fargo also offers auto loans, student loans, personal loans and home equity loans.
+Wells Fargo offers auto loans, student loans, personal loans and home equity loans.

 - Insurance.
-Insurance solutions available from Wells Fargo include auto, life, homeowners, renters and umbrella liability cover.
+Insurance solutions include auto, life, homeowners, renters and umbrella liability cover.